 A recent graduate of Marymount Manhattan College, Peter is thrilled to be back at SSTI this year as associate Director/Choreographer!
 New York Theatre: 35mm (Prospect Theater Company), South Pacific (National Dance Institute) Other Credits: Gypsy (Ocean State Theater Company), Guys and Dolls (Ocean State Theater Company).
 Love to my family and friends!
 IG: @Pwill496

-Alexander is head of music and full-time lecturer at Pace University's BFA Musical Theater program in New York City.
+Alexander is the interim associate program head of Pace University's BFA Musical Theater program in New York City.
 He holds his MM from Shenandoah Conservatory in conducting and an honors BMUS from Arizona State University in composition.
 A current composer with the BMI Lehman Engel Music Theatre Workshop, Alexander has worked on the off-Broadway premieres of The Little Match Girl and Love & Yogurt.
 He has helped champion new works with Arizona State University, Shenandoah Conservatory, North Central College, and Phoenix Theatre.

 Additional appointments include Interlakes Summer Theatre, Shenandoah Summer Music Theatre, Creede Repertory Theatre, Arizona Broadway Theatre and Chicago Musical Theatre Festival.
 Select production credits: 10th Anniversary National Tour of “Grinch,” Guys and Dolls, Hairspray, Beauty and the Beast, Newsies, The Last Five Years, West Side Story, Oklahoma!, La Cage aux Folles, Ragtime, Sweeney Todd, Evita, Lysistrata Jones, Spring Awakening.
 Musicals: Of Leto, Til Death.